sachgits/concierge/README.md

 # Concierge
 [![Build Status](https://jenkins.pleio.nl/buildStatus/icon?job=concierge)](https://jenkins.pleio.nl/job/concierge/)

 This is the microservice used for handling user registration, login and SAML2 SSO.
-It is based on [Django project](https://www.djangoproject.com/) and handles login througout the Pleio ecosystem using OAuth2.
+It is based on [Django project](https://www.djangoproject.com/).

 ## Setup development (through Docker)
 Make sure [Docker](https://www.docker.com/) and [yarn](https://yarnpkg.com/lang/en/) is installed.
 Then run the following commands within the repository: